A friend phoned and said the doctor told her she had plantar fasciitis in her right foot. “The pain is killing me,” she said. “Could be walking.”

 So, what is plantar fasciitis?

 Plantar fasciitis is a foot problem that results in pain and stiffness in the bottom of the foot, usually in the heel.
-The pain is most unbearable when you climb stairs or standing still.
+The pain is most unbearable when you climb stairs or stand still.

 What causes plantar fasciitis?